edamontology/edam-browser/paper.md

 ## Performance and flexibility

-One of the specificities of EDAM is its relatively small size in comparison with large ontologies like Gene Ontology.
-This reduced size makes it easy to load entirely the contents to be displayed in the browser's memory, and enables a very fast navigation, with no need to rely on server calls during this navigation (except for displaying usage statistics from external annotated resources).
+One of the specificities of EDAM is its relatively small size in comparison with large ontologies like Gene Ontology [ashburner2000go, go2016go].
+This reduced size makes it easy to load it entirely in the browser's memory, and enables a very fast navigation that does not rely on server calls (except for displaying usage statistics from external annotated resources).
 Using the EDAM Browser to explore a local or in-development version is possible.
 The loaded file should be formatted as a JSON file following the schema accessible [here](https://ifb-elixirfr.github.io/edam-browser/ontology.schema.json).
 The [edam2json utility](https://github.com/edamontology/edam2json) can be used to generate the ontology in this format from any EDAM owl file.

 An ontology is loaded into the EDAM Browser by clicking on the button labelled _Custom_ at the top of its interface, and specifying either a public URL to the file or a local path to load it from (cf Fig. 2).